kencosma/memory-light-sound/README.md

 During the hiding the stop button and having it come back when you pressed stop was a bit difficult for me and I am not sure.
 I was following the directions and then I missed that portion of it and I was confused on how to do that, but I came over it by just re-reading the directions and slowing down.

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) I think I would like to learn more about how sounds work whne it comes to HTML web pages.
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) I think I would like to learn more about how sounds work when it comes to HTML web pages.
 I was looking at the Sound Synthsizer portion and reading over the code and it doesnt quite make sense to me but I think it will with more research.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
 I would take the time to add some more buttons and sounds.
 I really liked this project so if I get into the program hopefully I can do more projects like this.